MAVProxyUser/YushuTechUnitreeGo1/README.md

 ```

 # Upload interface

+The upload interface can be used to push files to any location on the dog's file system as well, this can aid in abuse of the previously mentioned vulnerabilities.
+Generally
+speaking this isn't a huge deal, but over time Unitree will of course attempt to further lock down access to the dogs internals.

 In Go1_2021_12_10_d799e0c3/raspi/Unitree/autostart/updateDependencies we find startup_uploader.py<br>
 It outlines how to accept update packages.
 They must be .zip files, or they will be rejected